wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_networking_fundamentals/contention.md

 receive half of the link's bandwidth, 20 MB/sec.
-(It turns out that bandwidth sharing is a bit complicated in practice as it also depends on latencies, but in this case both transfers have the same end-to-end latencies, which leads to fair sharing - see a networking course/textbook for more details if interested).
+(It turns out that bandwidth sharing is a bit complicated in practice as it also depends on latencies, but in this case both transfers have the same end-to-end latencies, which leads to fair sharing (see a networking course/textbook for more details if interested).

 Given the above, both transfers proceed at 20 MB/sec, i.e., half the bandwidth of the link into host C, which is their bottleneck link.